abhishekgoyal1/image_processing/README.md

 Implementation of various image enhancement methods for contrast stretching and affine transformations.

 Running instructions:-
-Keep your input image in the same folder and specify it's name in the terminal.
+1. Keep your input image in the same folder and specify it's name in the terminal.
-Perform any of the given image processing function by following the steps in the terminal UI Output.jpeg will contain the final processed image
+2. Perform any of the given image processing function by following the steps in the terminal UI.
+3. Output.jpeg will be generated containing the final processed image.